llpeterson/e2e/rtp.md

 > precisely because it is not a commercial product, and so is easy
 > for us to describe.
 The principles remain the same, which makes
 > since when you consider that `vat` was the application that
-> introduced interactive real-time to the Internet in the first place.
+> introduced interactive real-time functionality into the Internet in
+> the first place.

 Streaming applications typically deliver audio or video streams from a server to a client and are typified by such commercial products as